 WPCTSA provides funding for the Transit Ambassador Program and South Placer Transportation Call Center, and Roseville Transit has been designated as the operator for these programs.
 The WPCTSA also operates the Retired Dial-a-Ride Vehicle Program (link?)

 The following seasonal alternative transportation programs are available through the Placer County Transportation Planning Agency’s Congestion Management Program:

 Bucks for Bikes: If you are employed in Placer County, you could be eligible for up to $200 toward a new commute bicycle of your choice.

 Spare the Air for Bucks: The Spare the Air for Bucks program awards cash and prizes to individuals who use alternative transportation modes during the summer months when air quality is poor.
-Monthly prizes include either $150 cash, a $25 gift certificate to Amazon.com or Target, or both during July and August.
+Monthly prizes include either $100 cash, $25 gift certificates to Amazon.com or Target, or both during July and August.
 Additional prize drawing are held for those who use alternative transportation modes on designated Spare the Air days.

 Summer Youth Bus Pass: Kids in south Placer County can get all around town with the Summer Youth Bus Pass.
 The $10 pass is available to kids in elementary through high school, and is good for unlimited rides on Auburn Transit, Lincoln Transit, Placer County Transit, and Roseville Transit.

 Way to Go!: The Way to Go Program is a road sense project that fosters safer, healthier travel alternatives for elementary middle, and high school students.
 The goal of the Way to Go Program is to encourage and enable more students and their parents to walk, bike, carpool, or take public transportation.